Current Clinical Trials

 For more information about the Research Institute, contact (513) 536-0716 or click here.

 Currently Dr. Susan McElroy is recruiting people for studies on bipolar disorder (also known as manic depression), major depression, eating disorders (binge eating disorder), and smoking cessation.

-If you would like to fill out a short pre-screen questionnaire for our bipolar study, please click here.
+If you would like to fill out a short pre-screen questionnaire for our bipolar or depression study, please click here.

 Are your Bipolar medications working well, but you’re struggling with being overweight?

 The Lindner Center of HOPE is conducting a clinical trial with an FDA-approved antiobesity medication, seeking patients with bipolar disorder who are interested in losing weight.

 Overweight or obese adults, 18-65yrs of age inclusive, who have been diagnosed with and are on stable medication regimen for their bipolar disorder